Department of Justice is now the Department of Communities and Justice. Find out more >

 Your safety is important.
 If you feel unsafe or are experiencing any violence, you should speak to the court staff immediately.

 If you need help at court, you should speak to the Duty Lawyer.

 If your hearing is in person, you should arrive at court at least 30 minutes early.
 This will give you time to pass through security and find your courtroom.

 To find your courtroom, look for the court lists in the foyer of the courthouse.
 If you can’t find the court lists, speak to the registry.

-You can check the Daily Court Lists online on the Federal Circuit Court of Australia website the day before the hearing.
+You can check the Daily Court Lists online on the Federal Circuit and Family Court of Australia website the day before the hearing.
 You should still check the court lists at the courthouse on the morning of the hearing, to make sure your hearing has not been moved to another courtroom.

 If you have concerns about your safety when you are at court, you should alert a sheriff officer or court officer as soon as possible.

 For more information, see Safety at court on the Federal Circuit and Family Court of Australia website.

-Most divorces are hard and decided by Court Registrars and not Judges.
+Most divorces are decided by court Registrars and not Judges.